 When it comes to the retail industry, a company’s bottom line relies heavily on its customer-facing employees.
 Customer-facing employees act as brand ambassadors and are the ones on the floor everyday interacting with customers, influencing their purchasing behavior.
 Customer survey data by location showed that stores with higher recognition rates reported higher customer satisfaction overall.
+In fact, increasing recognition from twice a month to twice a week yielded a 5% increase in customer satisfaction scores.
 The data also revealed that stores with higher recognition rates had higher employee performance and enthusiasm ratings (as reported by customers) for customer-facing roles, like cashiers and greeters.
 This suggests that recognition can have a direct impact on your frontline employees’ quality of customer service, and therefore on your brand and bottom line.

 These correlations between recognition and Meijer’s key business metrics show that recognition goes beyond the act of one team member simply appreciating another; recognition has the power to impact and improve overall business success.